Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

-Put simply, the interband velocity describes a concerted motion of the two Bloch electrons.
-In other words, the transport of the two electrons are not independent of each other, despite them belonging to distinct energy eigenstates.
-Such a quantum connection therefore provides another intrinsic route, besides the interband pairing, to entangle the relative and center-of-mass motion of a Cooper pair, and hence to break the aforementioned Galilean invariance.
+Put simply, the interband velocity describes a concerted motion of electrons from different bands, {\it i.e.}~their charge transport is not independent of each other, even though they belong to distinct energy eigenstates.
+Such a quantum connection therefore provides another intrinsic route, besides the interband pairing, to entangle the relative and COM motion of a Cooper pair, and hence to break the aforementioned Galilean invariance.

 A question then follows: {\it without the disputable interband pairing, is the finite interband velocity alone sufficient to support an intrinsic charge Hall response in chiral or other TRSB superconductors?} In this study, we answer this question in the affirmative.
 Two ingredients are key to our proposal.
 One is spin-orbit coupling (SOC), which results in a finite spin Hall effect in the normal state.
-The other is non-unitary odd-parity pairing, which causes imbalanced spin occupancy in the pairing state.
+The other is nonunitary odd-parity pairing, which causes imbalanced spin occupancy.
 Taken together, these two ingredients naturally lead to finite anomalous charge Hall effect and consequently polar Kerr effect.
-In the current proposal the charge Hall conductivity is related to both the superconducting-state spin polarization and the normal-state Berry curvature of the Bloch electrons -- which is given by the imaginary part of the geometric tensor in Eq.~\eqref{eq:Gtensor} and which vanishes in the absence of SOC.
-Our study places explicit constraints on the nature of the superconducting state in \SRO~and several other materials~\cite{Xia:06,Schemm2014,Schemm2015} where observations of the polar Kerr effect have been reported, if the effect reported is of intrinsic origin (i.e., not induced by extrinsic disorder scattering) and if interband pairing is irrelevant in these materials.
+The charge Hall conductivity is related to the superconducting spin polarization, as well as the normal-state Berry curvature of the Bloch electrons -- which is given by the imaginary part of the geometric tensor in Eq.~\eqref{eq:Gtensor} and which vanishes in the absence of SOC.

-In fact, a previous study~\cite{Denys:21} has already pointed out that a finite anomalous charge Hall response can arise in a multiband superconductor with only intraband but non-unitary pairing present.
-However, neither the requirement for a finite SOC nor the relation to quantum geometry (i.e. the aforementioned Bloch Berry curvature) was made explicit.
+In fact, a previous study~\cite{Denys:21} has already pointed out that anomalous charge Hall response can arise in a multiband superconductor with an intraband-only but nonunitary pairing.
+However, neither the requirement for finite SOC nor the relation to quantum geometry ({\it i.e.}~the aforementioned Bloch Berry curvature) was made explicit.
 Our work fills in these gaps and thereby provides a deeper and more intuitive understanding of the mechanism.

-{\bf Non-unitary p-wave pairings in \SRO --} In what follows, we illustrate the physics using \SRO~as an example, although the discussions can be generalized to other superconductors that preserve inversion and time-reversal symmetries in the normal state.
-In accordance with the $D_{4h}$ crystallographic symmetry of \SRO, two types of elemental non-unitary states have been discussed~\cite{Huang2021CPB,Huang2018prl,Huang2021prr}, both of which have finite spin polarization.